khanhlin003/Spam-Detection/README.md

 - @AaronLim2001

 ## Problem Definition
-- Are we able to predict the email is spam or not based on its attributes?
+- Are we able to predict whether the email is spam or not based on its content?
+- Ways to resample imbalanced dataset?
+- Which datasets perform well as training data?
+- Which metrics are important in evaluating the models?
-- Which model would be the best to predict it?
+- Which model would be the best to predict spam emails?
 - How to handle out of vocabulary words with the new dataset?

 ## Models Used
-- Decision Tree
+1. Decision Tree
-- Naive Bayes Classifier
+2. Naive Bayes Classifier
-- Random Forest Classifier
+3. Random Forest Classifier

 ## Conclusion
 - False Positive Rate is significant in email spam detection as the classification of non-spam emails as spam can be an undesirable outcome